Bradley Beal NBA Preview vs. the Clippers

 Bradley Beal Insights vs. the Clippers

-- On defense, the Clippers have given up 111.9 points per contest, which is seventh-best in the NBA.
+- Conceding 111.5 points per game, the Clippers are the sixth-ranked team in the league on defense.

-- The Clippers allow 42.3 rebounds per game, ranking seventh in the league.
+- The Clippers give up 42 rebounds per game, ranking fifth in the league.

-- Looking at assists, the Clippers are 14th in the league, conceding 26.1 per game.
+- The Clippers give up 25.8 assists per contest, 11th-ranked in the NBA.

-- Allowing 12.5 made 3-pointers per contest, the Clippers are the 12th-ranked team in the league.
+- Looking at 3-pointers, the Clippers have allowed 12.5 makes per contest, 11th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!